 While usually straightforward to measure, a system response is not easy to change.
 Watershed conditions and context interact through complex cycles to produce the response, requiring an in-depth understanding of system function to create a new outcome.

-There are two ways to manage for a system response.
-Like a personal health problem, one choice is to address the symptom (quick, easy); the other is to improve system function (longer, consistent effort).
+There are many ways to manage for a system response.
+For example, when managing a personal health problem, one choice is to address the symptom (quick, easy); the other is to improve system function (longer, consistent effort).

 High Blood Pressure:

 - Option 1: SYMPTOM MANAGEMENT - Take blood pressure medication

 - Result: Quickly lowers blood pressure and reduces health risk